bugladen/NadekoBot/docs/guides/Docker Guide.md

 However, in the case if you did not create the folders before hand, or if you were using Windows and did not set up permission right, no files will be generated.
 (This is why there's the fool-proof steps 3, 4, 7 and 8)

-### 7. Copy credentials.json file into the container
+### 7. Copy credentials.json file back into the container

 **Command:** `docker cp credentials.json nadeko:/root/nadeko`

 Technically speaking, if the file exists in /nadeko/conf, then you do not need to run this.
 But for the sake of fool-proof, this command makes a copy of the credentials.json from your home folder and it'll be placed in the docker container.

-### 8. Copy NadekoBot.db database into the container
+### 8. Copy NadekoBot.db database back into the container

 **Command:** `docker cp NadekoBot.db nadeko:/opt/NadekoBot/src/NadekoBot/bin/Release/netcoreapp2.0/data/NadekoBot.db`